Steam turbines

 single wind turbine) up to 1,000 megawatts or more (the output from a

-large power plant, equivalent to 1000 or so wind turbines).
-A small,
+large power plant, equivalent to 500–1000 wind turbines working at full capacity).

 10 megawatt steam turbine is roughly the same size as a Greyhound